-☐ General Lab and Radiation Safety Trainings
+General Lab Safety Trainings

-The General Lab and Radiation Safety Trainings are required for all students prior to working in a lab.
+The General Lab Training is required for all students prior to working in a lab.
 If you plan to work in a lab with animals, biohazard reagents, or radioactive materials, you will need to take additional safety training courses during the semester.
-If you missed the scheduled training for some reason, you may also register for the course through the USC Administrative Operations, Environmental Health & Safety at: http://adminopsnet.usc.edu/department/environmental-health-safety.
+If you missed the scheduled training for some reason, you may also register for the course through the USC Administrative Operations, Environmental Health & Safety at:

+http://adminopsnet.usc.edu/department/environmental-health-safety.
 Please note that if you do laboratory work at sites other than UPC or HSC, there may be additional local training module requirements.
 The laboratory PI will inform you of these.